 After moving its applications and databases to AWS, Quby started looking at how to do monitoring in the cloud.
 “Moving to the cloud doesn’t just mean, ‘Hey let’s just run applications on someone else’s computers,’ it also means changing your mindset on how you monitor applications, on how you optimize your environments, and on how you handle misbehavior of your applications, containers, and everything else.”

 The move to Sysdig massively reduced the effort and cost of managing and operating monitoring for Quby.
-Prior to Sysdig, maintaining monitoring was a two-person job – one to define, install and maintain all of the required agents and applications checks, and another to review that everything functioned properly.
+For instance, prior to Sysdig maintaining monitoring was a two-person job.
+Specifically, Quby employed one person to define, install and maintain all of the required agents and applications checks.
+Another reviewed that everything functioned properly.
 According to Juan Morales, DevOps engineer at Quby, “It used to take two admins a lot of time along the whole year just to keep monitoring in place.
 To keep Sysdig updated takes less than 30 minutes each month.”